 Now we’ve covered some VFR and IFR maneuvers in addition to fun scenarios, but if you still want to turn up the heat, let’s discuss emergencies.
 I’d like to pause a second and explain the different approach I take when it comes to training for emergencies.
 All the scenarios previously discussed are things we can look forward to flying in the airplane or in the digital world.
 When it comes to emergencies, we train for these so that if we ever experience one, we are properly prepared for it.
 If you are a pilot and want to use a simulator to strengthen emergency flows, I can’t stress enough the value of chair flying and learning the concrete flows before jumping into a digital simulator.
 Once consistency and confidence is reached in these simulated emergencies, then we can utilize the simulator to analyze the results of our inputs in these critical phases of flight.

 - Emergency approach and landing - The emergency approach and landing is the most probable emergency we will see as aviators.
-Whether from fuel starvation or engine failure, it’s good to know the best glide of your airplane and find out the range and approach that works for your bird.
+Pull the engine’s power when abeam the numbers in the pattern, and get a better understanding of your bird's best glide speed.

 - Engine failure during climb out - While we can practice an emergency approach and landing in real training, we should save the engine failure during climb out maneuver for the simulator.
 What to do in this scenario should be covered in every departure briefing but here we are actually able to test what would happen to the airplane and what our sight picture would be.
 Try neutralizing the engine at 200 feet AGL, then 400, then 600, then 800.
 Try killing the engine at pattern altitude and see if you have the maneuverability to make the 180-degree turn back to the runway.
 Now run that same cycle and throw a 12 knot direct crosswind into the mix…